There are no SECE classes scheduled at this time.

 Suzuki Early Childhood Education is a music program designed for parents and children aged 0-4 years.
 Using a carefully selected set of action songs and lullabies, infants and toddlers experience learning music as a second language following the same process as learning to speak their mother tongue.
 Easy, fun, and natural!
-Parents are amazed to realize how much infants can learn and understand, even before they are physically capable of doing it for themselves.
+Parents are amazed to realize how much infants can learn and understand.
 We create an environment in the class that nurtures this process for both parents and children.
 SECE classes are the only infant music classes that are designed to transition seamlessly into instruction on any musical instrument starting as young as 3 years.
 As the children mature, more complex layers of activity are added to the familiar songs to develop pre-instrument skills.
 What makes Suzuki ECE different from other music classes for children?

 - Drop in with your child at any class (no charge) – just email us at [email protected] to let us know you want to come.